openmovementproject/openmovement/Docs/ax3/ax3-technical.md

 ### Measurement data

+*Note:* There are multiple ways to load the raw data into programming languages and/or analysis environments: [AX Research: Raw Data](https://github.com/digitalinteraction/openmovement/blob/master/Docs/ax3/ax3-research.md#raw-data).

 Measurement data is written to the file `CWA-DATA.CWA` in the root folder, which includes header information and the logged sensor data.
 The disk should be formatted at *FAT16* or *FAT32* -- ideally by using the device's own `FORMAT` command which will align the filesystem for maximum efficiency.

 The accelerometer sensor's internal sampling frequency is used and the measurements are treated as a stream and recorded in time-stamped blocks so that: